-Use "Advanced" to change working times for special days, for example, holidays or special days off. iTaskX does't include a preset holiday calendar.
-If you want to add holidays or special days off for your calendar you must specify them one at a time or import this days from iCal by using the "+" button.
+Use "Advanced" to change working times for special days, for example, holidays or special days off. iTaskX doesn't include a preset holiday calendar.
+If you want to add holidays or special days off for your project you must specify them one at a time or import this days from the macOS Calendar App by using the more button.

-To change a special day select a calendar in the left portion of the sheet, click on a date in the calendar and edit their working times or set them as "Workfree" by using the check box.
-You can also select multiple days by pressing "COMMAND" H while you select another day.
-To change values for a weekday, for example, every Saturday, click on the "S" for Saturday in the header of the calendar and edit their working times or set them as "Workfree" by using the check box.
-After that every Saturday in this calendar is changed.
-You can also select multiple weekdays by pressing "COMMAND" X while you select another weekday.
+To change a special day, or time range select a calendar in the left portion of the sheet, double click on a date in the calendar and edit their working times or set them as "Work-free" by using the check box.
+You can also the "+" button to add new exceptions.

+To edit an existing exception, simply double-click on the desired name in the exception list.